clever-trevor/maas/README.md

 <LI>Agent health.
 Simple page to show status of each agent by showing host uptime and last measurement with simple RAG status<BR>
 <BR>
 Will write more when the project is a bit more mature.<BR>

+<h2>What is included</h2>
+This project is designed to install on a single Linux server as a non-root user.
+The installer script will :
+<LI>Download binaries for InfluxDB, Chronograf, Kapacitor, Elasticsearch, Telegraf, Flask (Python), Web application
+<LI>Install the binaries, symlinks, sample configs
+<LI>Provide a web front end (via Flask) to view and configure the agents as well as thresholds/alerts

+ If you already have an Elasticsearch instance, you can amend the ./maas/conf/env config file to point to that instead.

+ <h2>How to install</h2>
+ Look at the ./maas/setup/README file for details